 It’s best to feed any dog a premium brand of dry dog food for his stage of life–a puppy, adult, or senior.

-You should think about feeding him food that is formulated for large breeds of dogs as it has more nutrients when your perfect little pooch is growing bigger by the day.
+You should think about feeding him food formulated for large breeds of dogs as it has more nutrients when your perfect little pooch is growing bigger by the day.

-To avoid bloat, feed your puppy 3 to 4 times a day and then 2 times a day when he’s an adult.
-Keep in mind, giant breed dogs don’t become adults until about 2 years old.
+To avoid bloat, feed your puppy 3 to 4 times a day and 2 times a day when he’s an adult.
+Remember, giant breed dogs don’t become adults until about 2 years old.

 Also, don’t exercise your dog just before or after a meal so he can digest his food properly and resist bloat.